Raak Opal Glass Pendant Lamp

 Niko

-Niko is the biggest electric components company from Belgium since decades.
-The firm was established shortly after World War 1 in 1919 by the two brothers Alphonse and Werner De Backer in Sint-Niklaas, Belgium.
-More info about the company, here on Vintageinfo.
+Niko is one of the best-known Belgian companies in electrical components and has been a familiar name in Belgian homes for many decades.
+The company was founded in 1919, shortly after the First World War, by the brothers Alphonse and Werner De Backer in Sint-Niklaas, Belgium.
+More information about the company can be found here on Vintageinfo.

 Links (external links open in a new window)